 Bathroom: This is a lovely room, small but perfectly formed, with a shower, heated towel rail, basin with storage and toilet.

 Very steep and narrow steps lead up to the attic style room.

-Attic Area: Even though this has a king size bed the head height is very restricted so please be aware of this.
-It will sleep 2 but is probably not suitable for small children or anyone with mobility issues.
-It would be a fun room to use
+Attic Area: Even though this has a king size bed the head height is very restricted so please be aware this not recommended for general use.

 Pets: 2 dogs

 Parking: Plenty of parking outside the cabin

 Garden/Patio: This is a real feature of this cabin.
 Not only is there a large garden which has full hill and moor views all round but there is a lovely decking area with inset lighting which has seating to relax on and a table and chairs in case you want to eat al fresco and watch the lovely retirement horses potter around the fields.
 This must be one of the most idyllic places for a cup of tea or a glass of fizz!

 Notes: No smoking at this property.
 Towels are provided.
 Unlimited WIFI available free of charge.
 Mobile phone signal works on WIFI or 3/4G.